head-first-kubernetes/head-first-kubernetes.github.io/index.md

 This is where containers come in.

 Containers provide a sandbox for your process to run in.
-This sandbox is to Python virtual environment what Beyonce is to Britney Spears.
+This sandbox is to Python virtual environment sandbox what Beyonce is to Britney Spears.

 Specifically: